ChameleonCloud/jupyterhub-chameleon/README.rst

 this module:

 :DEBUG:
-  (bool) whether to enable debug logging
+  (bool) whether to enable debug logging.
 :JUPYTERHUB_PUBLIC_URL:
   (str) the full (public) base URL of the JupyterHub server.
 JupyterHub should really provide this to managed services, but it doesn't, so we have to.
 The